 As of January 2023, New Mexico ranked sixth in the number of female state legislators (43.8%), with women comprising a majority of the New Mexico House of Representatives (53%) and over a quarter of the Senate (29%).

-As of 2023, agriculture contributes $40 billion to New Mexico's economy.
-The state exports $275 million in agricultural goods and is ranked first in chile pepper production, second in pecans, and fifth in onions.
+As of 2023, New Mexico exported $275 million in agricultural goods.
+The state ranked first nationwide in the production of chile peppers, second in pecans, and fifth in onions.

 During fiscal years 2020–2023, the total direct economic impact from the film tax credit was $2.36 million.